-Rezoning Application Addendum #2 Impact on Historic Resources The applicant is asked to analyze the impact of the rezoning request on historic resources.
+Rezoning Application Addendum #2

+Impact on Historic Resources

+The applicant is asked to analyze the impact of the rezoning request on historic resources.
 For the purposes of this section, a historic resource is defined as any site, structure, sign, or other feature of the property to be rezoned that is listed in the National Register of Historic Places or designated by the City of Raleigh as a landmark or contributing to a Historic Overlay District.
-OFFICE USE ONLY Rezoning case # Inventory of Historic Resources List in the space below all historic resources located on the property to be rezo how the proposed zoning would impact the resource. ned.
-For each resource, indicate Proposed Mitigation Provide brief statements describing actions that will be taken to mitigate all neg lative impacts listed above. - Trovide blief statements describing actions that will be taken to magate an neg gative impacto noted above.
+OFFICE USE ONLY Rezoning case #

+Inventory of Historic Resources

+List in the space below all historic resources located on the property to be re how the proposed zoning would impact the resource. zoned.
+For each resource, indicate
-Page 4 of 15 REVISION 10.27.20

-Urban Design Guidelines ------- -------- ------------

-The applicant must respond to the Urban Design Guidelines contained in the 2030 Comprehensive Plan if:

-- a) The property to be rezoned is within a "City Growth Center" or "Mixed-Use Center", OR; - b) The property to be rezoned is located along a "Main Street" or "Transit Emphasis Corridor" as shown on the Urban Form Map in the 2030 Comprehensive Plan.

-Urban form designation:
+Proposed Mitigation

+Provide brief statements describing actions that will be taken to mitigate all n egative impacts listed above.
-Click here to view the Urban Form Map.

-All Mixed-Use developments should generally provide retail (such as eating establishments, food stores, and banks), and other such uses as office and residential within walking distance of each other.
+ne applicant must respond to the Urban Design Guidelines of The property to be rezoned is within a "City Growth Center." b) ' The property to be rezoned is located along a "Main Street Urban Form Map in the 2030 Comprehensive Plan. · ck here to view the Urban Form Map.
+1 All Mixed-Use developments should generally provide retail (such as eating establishments, food stores, and banks), and other such uses as office and residential within walking distance of each other.
 Mixed uses should be arranged in a compact and pedestrian friendly form.

-NIA

-Within all Mixed-Use Areas buildings that are adjacent to lower density neighborhoods should transition (height, design, distance and/or landscaping) to the lower heights or be comparable in height and massing.

-2 Response:

-M/A

-A mixed-use area's road network should connect directly into the neighborhood road network of the surrounding community, providing multiple paths for movement to and through the mixed-use area.
-In this way, trips made from the surrounding residential neighborhood(s) to the mixed-use area should be possible without requiring travel along a major thoroughfare or arterial.

-3 Response:

-Streets should interconnect within a development and with adjoining development.
-Cul-de-sacs or deadend streets are generally discouraged except where topographic conditions and/or exterior lot line configurations offer no practical alternatives for connection or through traffic.
-Street stubs should be provided with development adjacent to open land to provide for future connections.
-Streets should be planned with due regard to the designated corridors shown on the Thoroughfare Plan.

-New development should be comprised of blocks of public and/or private streets (including sidewalks).
-Block faces should have a length generally not exceeding 660 feet.
-Where commercial driveways are used to create block structure, they should include the same pedestrian amenities as public or private streets.

-A primary task of all urban architecture and landscape design is the physical definition of streets and public spaces as places of shared use.
-Streets should be lined by buildings rather than parking lots and should provide interest especially for pedestrians.
-Garage entrances and/or loading areas should be located at the side or rear of a property.
+Response: 2 Within all Mixed-Use Areas buildings that are adjacent to transition (height, design, distance and/or landscaping) theight and massing.
+Response: 3 A mixed-use area's road network should connect directly surrounding community, providing multiple paths for move way, trips made from the surrounding residential neighbor possible without requiring travel along a major thorought Response: vement to and through the mixed-use area.
+In this orhood(s) to the mixed-use area should be 4 Streets should interconnect within a development and w end streets are generally discouraged except where top configurations offer no practical alternatives for connecti provided with development adjacent to open land to provplanned with due regard to the designated corridors should represent the street of the designated corridors should be represented by the street of the designated corridors should be represented by the street of the designated corridors should be represented by the street of the designated corridors and the street of the s ographic conditions and/or exterior lot line on or through traffic.
+Street stubs should be vide for future connections.
+Streets should be 5 New development should be comprised of blocks of pub faces should have a length generally not exceeding 660 f block structure, they should include the same pedestrian Response: eet.
+Where commercial driveways are used to create 6 A primary task of all urban architecture and landscape d spaces as places of shared use.
+Streets should be lined provide interest especially for pedestrians.
+Garage entra side or rear of a property.
+Response: by buildings rather than parking lots and should

+Urban Design Guidelines